 Frequently asked questions

-What is the maximum cable length between the antenna and the router?
+What is the maximum cable length between the antenna and the router on a superyacht?

-How long does a complete installation take on a superyacht?
+How long does a complete Starlink installation take on a superyacht?

 If you are considering Starlink for your vessel, we can help you find the most suitable solution.